mlopsaudits/recursive-code-analyzer-gpt/README.md

-# Python Code Analyzer and GPT-3 Summarizer
+# Recursive Python Code Analyzer With GPT-3 Summarization

 This software is a Python code analyzer that uses the GPT-3 model by OpenAI to summarize Python scripts.